fzondlo/jquery-columns/README.md

-jQuery ul (unordered lists) Columns made easy
+jQuery ul (unordered lists) Columns
 =======

 jQuery plugin that takes any unordered list and splits it into a specified number of columns.